tinue/apa102-pi/README.md

 ## Prerequisites
 * A Raspberry Pi, running an up-to-date version of Raspbian (the library is tested with the 2017-04-10 version of Raspbian Jessie Lite).
-* SPI enabled and active (raspi-config, Advanced Options, SPI, Enable and load the module by default)
+* SPI enabled and active (raspi-config, Interfacing Options, SPI, Enable).
 * The SPI must be free and unused
 * A library named "spidev", Version 3.
 I used the one from here: https://github.com/doceme/py-spidev
 * Python 3: Some people tried with Python 2 and reported it working, but I can't vouch for this myself.
 I used Python 3 for all development and test.
 Note that you need to install "spidev" with Python 3!
 If you install with Python 2, then the library is invisible for Python 3 applications.